 Traditional Ramada

-Traditional Ramadas are built from the material like wood and adobe, having a flat or slightly sloped roof and open sides.
-These Ramadas are commonly found in Southwestern-style gardens or desert landscapes.
+Traditional Ramadas are built from materials like wood and adobe, have a flat or slightly sloped roof and have open sides.
+They are commonly found in Southwestern-style gardens or desert landscapes.

 Modern Ramada

-Modern Ramadas are made up of materials like concrete, glass or metals with sleek lines and minimalist design elements.
-These Ramadas are suitable for contemporary outdoor spaces or urban environments.
+Modern Ramadas are made of materials like concrete, glass or metal, with sleek lines and minimalist design elements.
+They are suitable for contemporary outdoor spaces or urban environments.

 Suitability